Russell Wilson to Compete for Seahawks Starting Gig Now

 People don’t naturally think about these things when they hear player comparisons.
 If they did, the idea that Toby Gerhart and Jamal Lewis have a fair basis for comparison wouldn’t spawn a negative or confused take.
 Gerhart lacks Lewis’ breakaway speed, but his agility, power, and build give the Vikings runner a style that looks similar.
 Effectiveness is a secondary factor in the equation.

-In the Rookie Scouting Portfolio, I try to compare a player along a spectrum that references at least two established pros.
+In the Rookie Scouting Portfolio, I try to compare a player on a spectrum that references at least two established pros.
 I also attempted to provide some level of separation that intuitive explains my view of the gap in effectiveness between the subject and the compared players.
-It’s difficult to convey subtlety in shorthand, but hopefully this provides a little more insight into my thought process.
+It’s difficult to convey subtlety in shorthand, but hopefully, this provides a little more insight into my thought process.